Percy Name Meaning: Discover the Origins and Significance of the Name

 Percy Williams Bridgman was an American physicist who lived from 1882 to 1961.
 He was awarded the Nobel Prize in Physics in 1946 for his work on the behavior of materials under high pressure.
 Bridgman’s research helped to lay the foundation for the development of new materials and technologies.

-See also Roxy Name Meaning: Discover the Origins and Significance
+See also Milana Name Meaning: Discover the Origin and Significance of this Beautiful Name

 John Percy